-Also known as florid papillomatosis and papillary adenoma, these lesions present as nipple erythema or nodules which may mimic mammary Paget disease.
+Also known as florid nipple papillomatosis and papillary adenoma, these lesions present as nipple erythema or nodules which may mimic mammary Paget disease.

 Histology of erosive papillomatosis of the nipple

 In erosive papillomatosis of the nipple, sections show a papillary epithelial proliferation which connects with the overlying epidermis (figure 1).
 The lesion consists of fibrovascular cores lined by bland cells (figure 2).
 The cells are usually at least 2 layers thick and consist of a myoepithelial layer and an epithelial layer which may exhibit apocrine differentiation (figure 3)

 Special studies of erosive papillomatosis of the nipple

 None are generally needed.